-Adding someone else to your health insurance outside of your company’s open enrollment period may require a life event for them to qualify — such as getting married.
-Typically, if you’re getting married, you can add your spouse without having to wait for your company’s enrollment period.
-Compare plan costs carefully.
-You may also want to discuss your options with your HR representative.
-Whether you choose to combine your health insurance or opt to continue to have separate health insurance, be sure to discuss with your future spouse what options are right for you.
+Adding someone else to your health insurance outside of your company’s open enrollment period may require a qualifying life event— such as getting married.
+Typically, if you’re a newlywed, you can add your spouse to your insurance without having to wait for your company’s enrollment period.

 Renters and Homeowners Insurance